Matching Impatient and Heterogeneous Demand and Supply

 in probability. \end{definition} In the remainder of Section~\ref{sec:Performance Analysis}, we study the asymptotic behavior of our proposed discrete review matching policies.
 To do so, we also need to scale the review period length as follows

-The intuition behind the scaling of the length of the review period is that it should be long enough to allow us to make the most valuable matches as dictated by an MP optimal solution, but also short enough that the reneging does not hurt.
-Further, we note that the scaling of the review period is not unique.
-In fact, by \cite[Equation~57]{ata2005}, we can use any scaling in the form $ l^n =\frac{1}{n^{\delta}} l$ with $1-\epsilon/3<\delta<1$, where $\epsilon$ is used in the assumption of the arrival rates moments.
-Recalling that we choose $\epsilon=3/2$, any $\delta$ in the interval $(1/2,1)$ can be chosen.
-Here, we choose $\delta= 2/3$ for simplicity.
+The intuition behind the scaling of the length of the review period is that it should be long enough to allow us to make the most valuable matches as dictated by an MP optimal solution, but also short enough that the reneging does not hurt. \amy{The scaling of the review period length is not unique, and is connected to the number of moments assumed on the inter-arrival times.
+The assumption that the inter-arrival time random variables have finite 5th moment is used to bound the number of arrivals that occur during each review period\footnote{The minimal assumption necessary should be finite $(2+\epsilon)$ moments, and then the review period length should be defined in terms of $\epsilon$.
+We chose $\epsilon=3$ and avoided having $\epsilon$ appear in the definition of $l^n$. }. }